 Employers and their insurance companies do not always have their employees' best interests in mind, particularly when it comes to paying out workers' compensation.

 That is why you need the help of a Cincinnati workers' compensation lawyer to fight for your rights.
-If we take on your case, our only goal is to obtain compensation for you.
+If we take on your case, our goal is to obtain compensation for you.